-Inputs Assumptions Cash flow projections Financial budgets and strategic plans approved by the Board to 2018 and management projections from 2019 to These projections, which include projected revenues, gross margins and expenses, have been determined base performance and management expectations for the future.
-Expected market conditions in which each CGU open been taken into account in the projections.
-2017 2016 Pre-tax annual discount rate Americas (excluding VGT) 11.0% 12.0% The tax armaar alcocam rate Product Madness 13.3% 15.2% VGT 10.3% 11.0% 2017 2016 Terminal growth rate Americas (excluding VGT) 2.0% 3.0% reminal growth rate Product Madness 3.0% 3.0% VGT 2.0% 2.0% Allocation of head office assets The Group's head office assets do not generate separate cash inflows and are utilised by more than one CGU.
+Inputs Assumptions Cash flow projections Financial budgets and strategic plans approved by the Board to 2018 and management projections from 2019 to 2022.
+These projections, which include projected revenues, gross margins and expenses, have been determined based on past performance and management expectations for the future.
+Expected market conditions in which each CGU operates have been taken into account in the projections.
+Pre-tax annual discount rate Americas (excluding VGT) Product Madness VGT 2017 11.0% 13.3% 10.3% 2016 12.0% 15.2% 11.0% Terminal growth rate Americas (excluding VGT) Product Madness VGT 2017 2.0% 3.0% 2.0% 2016 3.0% 3.0% 2.0% Allocation of head office assets The Group's head office assets do not generate separate cash inflows and are utilised by more than one CGU.
 Head office assets are allocated to CGUs on a reasonable and consistent basis and tested for impairment as part of the testing of the CGU to which the head office assets are allocated.